-For-profit business with less than 99 employees and that have been in operation for at least six months at the time of starting the contest can participate.
+For-profit businesses with less than 99 employees and that have been in operation for at least six months at the time of starting the contest can participate.

 The objective of the program is to share its experience and resources with small businesses, to help them grow and prosper.

 The amount of grants for small businesses varies every year.
-In 2019, the company delivered funds for $50,000 for the first place, $30,000 for the second place, and $ 15,000 for the remaining eight winners, without counting the additional prizes.
+In the 2020 edition, the company delivered funds for $50,000 for the first place, $30,000 for the second place, and $15,000 for the remaining eight winners, without counting the additional prizes.